IRQBreaker/assembler/README.md

 - 'NAME = expr': define a constant symbol with the value of 'expr' (usable later like a label).
 - '.incbin "file"': include bytes from an external file (single or double quotes accepted).
 - '.include "file.asm"': inline another assembly source file at this point.
 Paths are resolved relative to the including file; nested includes are supported.
+- '.block' / '.bend': open/close a lexical scope for labels.
+Labels defined inside a block are local to that block and any nested sub‑blocks, and go out of scope at the matching '.bend'.
+Labels defined outside remain visible inside blocks.
+Constant definitions ('NAME = expr') are global and remain visible everywhere.

 Expressions
 - Use labels and numbers in expressions with '+ - * /' and parentheses.